It is possible

 “Coexisting with black bears often means keeping them from getting food and garbage from around your home, business, and farms.”

-The up-front cost is worth it when considering replacement of ruined garbage cans and time spent picking up scattered trash.
+Regular trash cans and dumpsters may look sturdy, but special reinforcement is necessary to withstand a determined black bear (see What Makes A Dumpster Bear-Resistant? for a description of bear-resistant dumpsters).
+The upfront cost is worth it when considering replacement of ruined garbage containers and time spent picking up scattered trash.
 Your action on behalf of bears will make a difference for bears and your community.

 Contact your local fish and game officer for other recommendations.

-The “How to Use Electric Fencing to Secure Your Outdoor Attractants” is a how-to video for building an electric fence around beehives, trashcans, deer feeders, crops, livestock, bird feeders, and other items that may attract black bears or other unwanted wildlife.
+- Video Available: The “How to Use Electric Fencing to Secure Your Outdoor Attractants” video shows how to secure beehives, trashcans, deer feeders, crops, livestock, bird feeders, and other items that may attract black bears or other unwanted wildlife.

 Trash can enclosures (also called “caddies”) are strong metal or wooden sheds that secure your trash cans from wildlife and can hold your garbage until it is ready for pickup.